“And what does the Lord require of you?

 Dedicated to compassion, nurtured through community, challenged through critical analysis, and centered on Christ, Scholars complete a minimum of 50 hours of service with a local faith-based organization in addition to 50 hours of intentional faith development each semester.
 Supported by local practitioners and educators, Scholars are encouraged to mature into Christlike servants of their communities, both locally and globally.

-In addition to significant opportunities for service and faith development, Scholars are eligible to receive minimum scholarship aid of at least $1,500 per academic year, renewable for up to three additional years.
+In addition to significant opportunities for service and faith development, Scholars are eligible to receive scholarship awards of $1,000 per academic year, renewable for up to three additional years.